Last Updated on May 24, 2022

 From the rise of its textile industry to important civil rights history, Greensboro is an excellent city to visit throughout the year.

 Making the drive is quickest from Durham and Chapel Hill, but day trips from Raleigh to Greensboro are still doable.

-You’ll want to stick around for more and can enjoy an excellent stay at Proximity Hotel or its sister property O Henry.
+You will likely want to stick around for more and can enjoy an excellent stay at Proximity Hotel or its sister property O Henry.

 92 miles | 1 hour 28 minutes